mintesnot-yess/mintesnot-yess/README.md

-# Full-Stack Web Developer
+# Full-Stack Web Developer & Game Developer

-## About Me
-I am a motivated and detail-oriented full-stack web developer with four years of experience in designing and building responsive, user-friendly web applications.
-I am skilled in both front-end and back-end development and have hands-on expertise with a range of technologies.
-My focus is on creating scalable, maintainable, and efficient applications that deliver exceptional user experiences.
+👋 Hi, I'm a motivated and detail-oriented full-stack web developer and game developer with **four years of experience** in designing and building responsive, user-friendly web applications and engaging games.
+I'm skilled in both front-end and back-end development as well as game development using Unity and Augmented Reality (AR).
+My focus is on creating scalable, maintainable, and efficient applications and games that deliver exceptional user experiences.

 ## Technical Skills

 ### Front-End Development
-- **HTML:** Writing clean, semantic, and well-structured HTML for diverse projects
+- 🌐 **HTML**: Writing clean, semantic, and well-structured HTML for diverse projects.
-- **CSS:** Crafting responsive and visually appealing designs using modern CSS techniques, including frameworks like Bootstrap.
+- 🎨 **CSS**: Crafting responsive and visually appealing designs using modern CSS techniques, including frameworks like **Bootstrap** and **Tailwind CSS**.
-- **JavaScript:** Developing dynamic and interactive web applications with vanilla JavaScript and libraries.
+- ⚡ **JavaScript**: Developing dynamic and interactive web applications with vanilla JavaScript and libraries.
-- **React & React Native:** Building modular and reusable components for web and mobile applications with React and React Native.
+- 🔄 **React & React Native**: Building modular and reusable components for web and mobile applications.
-- **Vue.js:** Creating dynamic and engaging user interfaces using Vue.js.
+- 🖥️ **Vue.js**: Creating dynamic and engaging user interfaces.
-- **Flutter:** Developing cross-platform mobile applications with Flutter.
+- 📱 **Flutter**: Developing cross-platform mobile applications.

 ### Back-End Development
-- **PHP with Laravel Framework:** Building robust web applications with features such as RESTful APIs, user authentication, and database management.
+- 🔧 **PHP with Laravel Framework**: Building robust web applications with features like RESTful APIs, user authentication, and database management.
-- **Python with Django Framework:** Creating scalable and maintainable applications using Django, with expertise in ORM, template engines, and Django REST Framework for API development.
+- 🐍 **Python with Django Framework**: Creating scalable and maintainable applications, with expertise in ORM, template engines, and **Django REST Framework** for API development.
-- **Next.js:** Developing full-stack applications with server-side rendering (SSR) and static site generation (SSG) for performance optimization.
+- 🚀 **Next.js**: Developing full-stack applications with server-side rendering (SSR) and static site generation (SSG) for performance optimization.

+### Game Development
+- 🎮 **Unity**: Developing 2D and 3D games with Unity, focusing on gameplay mechanics, physics, and performance.
+- 🕶️ **Augmented Reality (AR)**: Creating immersive AR experiences for mobile and other platforms using AR technologies.

 ## Contact
-Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/mintesnot-yesmashewa-475b52293/), or connect with me on [X](https://x.com/Mint_snot).
+Feel free to reach out to me via [LinkedIn]([https://www.linkedin.com](https://www.linkedin.com/in/mintesnot-yesmashewa/)) or connect with me on [Telegrame]([@mint_snot](https://t.me/mint_snot)).